MUFA Rulebook

 1.2 Any MUFA Player can play for any roster (e.g. a “substitute” or “sub”) with the permission of the opponent's captain.
 This rule overrides the rules in Section 2.0.

 1.3 Official Subs (Summer League, regular season only) – Each team is allowed 2 permanent “Official Subs” on their roster that can be used anytime the team has fewer than 7 gender-matching players available.
 These subs must be listed on their rosters as subs.
-Official Subs must sign up for a team roster as an Official Sub.
+Official Subs must be MUFA Players and sign up for a team roster as an Official Sub.
 Teams must inform the opposing captain(s) of their use of any Official Subs; however, the opposing captain(s) has no say on the eligibility of an official sub.

 1.4 Ringer Limits (Summer League only) –